santiagogomezl/simple-product-app/README.md

 ### Store Features

 Create and edit up to 6 product features.
-Find the icon of your choice by [Font Awesome](https://fontawesome.com/icons?d=gallery) i.e `fa-feature-icon` and make any changes to the on the Admin Store Page
+Find the icon of your choice by [Font Awesome](https://fontawesome.com/icons?d=gallery) i.e `fa-feature-icon` and make any changes on the Admin Store Page

 ### Screenshots